nibro7778/mydiary-api-contacts/README.md

 # Mydiary-api-contacts
-This is contacts micro-service for <a href="https://github.com/nibro7778/mydiary">Mydiary App</a>.
-Purpose of Mydiary App is to learn new technology stack around .NET Core.
+This is contacts micro-service for <a href="https://github.com/nibro7778/mydiary">Mydiary App</a> (Purpose of Mydiary App is to learn new technology stack around .NET)

 Contacts micro service contains a set of APIs which are used for managing personal contacts.
-Contact details are address, email, phone number, etc. Contact service uses domain driven design and We have used SQL Server as back end database.
+Contact details like Name, address, email, phone number, etc. Contact service uses domain driven design and clean code architecture.

 ## Project Status